 In this sense, they resemble the two model line heads, who are now slowly strolling towards the hall exit.
 Even though they belong to different generations, the two men have a surprising amount in common.
 Both spend as much time as they can on two wheels in their spare time: Achleitner also on a motorbike on occasion, and Weckbach always in the saddle of his mountain bike.
 They both work in the development centre at Weissach, only a single floor apart, and exchange views whenever necessary, quickly and at the drop of a hat.

 Weckbach tells how, very soon after he had started working for

 As a developer, he then experienced how the

 Achleitner’s heart is still set on the 911 after all this time: “This car that is really irrational and yet enormously suitable for everyday use,” as he calls it.
 Therefore, there will always be a 911 parked in his garage.
 When the two men finally leave the hall and go to their vehicles, he adds: “But in future, I could also imagine owning a

-August Achleitner assumed responsibility for the 911 series in 2001.
-The new 911 is his third and last; the Austrian retired at the end of March 2019.
+August Achleitner assumed responsibility for the 911 model line in 2001.
+The new 911 is his third and last; the Austrian will retire at the end of March 2019.

 Stefan Weckbach switched from management consultancy to